watery-desert/swipeable_tile/README.md

 ```

-2. `SwipeableTile.card` This will make the tile look like card with rounded corner which will not animate unlike `SwipeableTile`.
+2. `SwipeableTile.card` This will make the tile look like card with constant rounded corner, unlike `SwipeableTile`.
 You also have to set the padding which will wrap around the tile as well background.

 ```dart
 SwipeableTile.card(